mdalpiaz/volumetric-data-interaction/README.md

 To show the IPv4 addresses on an Windows PC, open up any command line (Win + R and type `cmd`) and run `ipconfig`.
 Choose the address which belongs to the network where both the host and the client are connected to.
 Enter the address in the client to connect.

+> [!IMPORTANT]
+> Make sure in the OnlineState object, you enable `IsOnline`, as other components use this flag to check if the openIA service should be used.

 ### Change Model

 The default sewing machine model will serve as a template for new models.